 As a kid I read tons of books, mostly fiction, of course, but I remember I visited our library in the village quite often and borrowed books explaining the world to me.
-But I consumed so much, I couldn't keep all the information in my head, nowadays I'm not significantly more knowledgeable than decades ago.
+But I consumed so much, I couldn't keep all the information in my head.
+Now I'm not significantly more knowledgeable than decades ago.
 I remember bits and pieces, but more importantly, I usually remember where I need to look for the actual data to fill in the gaps.

 I grew up with Google from the beginning.
 And while the old and manually maintained catalogs and directories were a good starting point to explore the digital universe, search engines made my life easier.
-Now I didn't even need to keep an index and graph of information fragments in my head anymore, I could shift to the skill of asking the right questions.
+Now I didn't even need to keep an index and graph of information fragments in my head anymore — I could shift to the skill of asking the right questions.

 If you would have tried this maybe 10 or even just 5 years ago and you got lucky, then some result on page one would have pointed you to an article about his publications.
-If you're not using Google or WolframAlpha the situation is still quite disappointing.
+If you're not using Google or WolframAlpha the situation is still fairly disappointing.

 Today I'm quite impressed how this works out: